The second U.S. Navy ship named for Commodore Thomas Macdonough (1783-1825); see Macdonough I for biography.

-The second Macdonough (DD‑331) was laid down 24 May 1920 by the Bethlehem Shipbuilding Corp., San Francisco, Calif.; launched 15 December 1920; sponsored by Mrs. Charles W. Dabney, great‑granddaughter of Commodore Thomas Macdonough; and commissioned 30 April 1921, Lt.
-Comdr.
-H. J. Ray in command.
+The second Macdonough (Destroyer No. 331) was laid down on 24 May 1920 at San Francisco, Calif., by the Bethlehem Shipbuilding Corp.; redesignated as DD-331 on 17 July 1920 as the Navy standardized iots nomenclature for ship classifications; launched on 15 December 1920; sponsored by Mrs. Charles W. Dabney, great‑granddaughter of Commodore Thomas Macdonough; and commissioned on 30 April 1921, Lt.
+Cmdr.
+Herbert J. Ray in command.

-On 22 March 1929, Maodonough returned to San Diego from fleet exercises held off Balboa, Canal Zone, and operated off southern California until decommissioning at San Diego 8 January 1930.
-She was sold as scrap 20 December 1930.
+On 22 March 1929, Maodonough returned to San Diego from fleet exercises held off Balboa, Canal Zone, and operated off southern California until decommissioned at San Diego on 8 January 1930.
+She was sold for scrap on 20 December 1930.